 These LPI estimates are realistic in the sense that they can accommodate the influence of both the constraints underlying bank and fund liquidity provision present in our model as well as other relevant institutional and regulatory features.
-As explained in Appendix C, for example, deposit insurance along with other similar regulatory policies do not affect the validity of the LPI construction.
+As explained in Appendix B, deposit insurance and other regulatory policies do not affect the validity of the LPI construction.
 This feature of the LPI is very valuable for quantifying liquidity provision in practice.